Nike Tennis Camp at University of Oklahoma

 A native of Amarillo, Texas, Crowell spent his playing days at the University of Texas.
 He was a two-time All-American in doubles and won the ITA National Indoor Championship in doubles with partner Michael Blue during his senior season.
 He finished his career with 98 doubles victories.

 Crowell is married to the former Lindsey Smith and the couple has a daughter and two sons.

 Co-Director Audra Cohen

 Audra Cohen is the head women's tennis coach at the University of Oklahoma.View Audra Cohen's Bio ⟩

-Audra Cohen is in her first season as the head women's tennis coach at the University of Oklahoma.
+Audra Cohen is in her second season as the head women's tennis coach at the University of Oklahoma.
 Prior to coming to OU, Cohen spent the previous five seasons as the head coach at North Florida where she led the program to four NCAA Tournament appearances while winning four Atlantic Sun tournament titles.